McConnell rebukes RNC, calls Jan. 6 'violent insurrection'

 “The RNC has any right to take any action and the position that I have is that you’re ultimately held accountable to voters in your district,” said New York Rep. Elise Stefanik, the No. 3 Republican in the House.
 “We’re going to hear the feedback and the views of voters pretty quickly here this year.”

-Texas Sen. Ted Cruz said Cheney and Kinzinger’s role on the Jan.
-6 panel is “not helpful.”
+Texas Sen. Ted Cruz said Cheney and Kinzinger’s role on the House committee is “not helpful.”
 Sen. Josh Hawley, R-Mo., who along with Cruz led objections to the certification of Biden’s victory on Jan.
-6, said it is a distraction to have Republicans in Washington like McConnell “bashing other Republicans.”
+6, 2021, said it is a distraction to have Republicans in Washington like McConnell “bashing other Republicans.”

 “If you come to the state of Missouri and talk to Republicans, people who are going to be voting in our primary, they probably agree with what the RNC did,” Hawley said.